K4R-R/Skill-Spring/README.md

-## Pitch Point

-**Pitch Point** is a dynamic platform designed to connect startup founders with potential investors.
-It offers a comprehensive suite of features tailored to the needs of each user type, including founders, investors, and guests.
+# **Skill Spring**

+**Skill Spring** is a platform designed to help students track their internship and job applications.
+The platform also provides insights into the skills they need to improve in order to qualify for their desired roles.

-### Features
+### **Implemented Features**

-- **Role-Based Dashboards**: Personalized dashboards for founders, investors, and guests, providing relevant information and tools for each role.
+- **Application Tracker**:
+  Students can input and track the details of their job or internship applications, including deadlines, status, and company contact information.

-- **User Authentication**: Secure login and registration using JWT for authentication and bcrypt for password hashing.
+- **User Authentication**:
+  Secure login and registration process using JWT for authentication and bcrypt for password hashing to ensure secure access.

-- **Real-Time Messaging**: Facilitates seamless communication between users through real-time messaging powered by Socket.io.

-- **Investor Preference Selector**: Advanced tool for investors to filter and discover startups based on their specific interests and criteria.

-- **Connection Requests**: Allows investors and founders to connect and interact within the platform.

-- **Blog Posting**: Users can create, edit, and manage blogs, contributing to the community with insights and updates.

-### Deployment

-Explore the live application here: [Pitch Point](https://pitch-point.netlify.app/login)